 - Full Time: fall, spring or summer term/semester, 9 or more hours. - Three-Quarter Time: fall, spring or summer term/semester, 6 to 8 hours. - Half Time: fall, spring or summer term/semester, 5 hours.

 Registration

 All registration and student-requested schedule changes are conducted via web registration at my.untdallas.edu.
-Specific information and instructions as well as dates are found online at registrar.untdallas.edu and at my.untdallas.edu.
+Specific information and instructions as well as dates are found online here and at my.untdallas.edu.

 Late Registration